musja007/scikit-learn-cheat-sheet/README.md

 # scikit-learn-cheat-sheet
-A compilation of main commands for scikit-learn with examples
+A compilation of main commands for scikit-learn with examples.
+Inspired by https://inria.github.io/scikit-learn-mooc/index.html.

 ## 1. Numerical data preprocessing